 Student Loans 101: How Student Loans Work

-If you’re thinking about taking out a student loan to help pay for college, you’re not alone.
-In fact, The Institute for College Access and Success has reported that nearly 70 percent of college students nationwide borrow money to help pay for school-related expenses.
-Student loans make it possible for many people to attend college and pursue their career goals, which can open doors to exciting opportunities for years to come.
+Student loans are a very common and oftentimes necessary way to cover the costs of college.
+The Institute for College Access and Success has reported that nearly 70 percent of college students nationwide borrow money to help pay for school-related expenses.
+Student loans make it possible for many people to attend college, which can open doors and opportunities for years to come.

 What is a Student Loan?